panoptesDev/Safecoin/docs/src/wallet-guide/paper-wallet.md

 title: Paper Wallet
 ---

-This document describes how to create and use a paper wallet with the Solana CLI tools.
+This document describes how to create and use a paper wallet with the Safecoin CLI tools.

 > We do not intend to advise on how to _securely_ create or manage paper wallets.
 Please research the security concerns carefully.

 ## Overview

-Solana provides a key generation tool to derive keys from BIP39 compliant seed phrases.
-Solana CLI commands for running a validator and staking tokens all support keypair input via seed phrases.
+Safecoin provides a key generation tool to derive keys from BIP39 compliant seed phrases.
+Safecoin CLI commands for running a validator and staking tokens all support keypair input via seed phrases.

 To learn more about the BIP39 standard, visit the Bitcoin BIPs Github repository